Last updated on November 13th, 2023

 Play and stay at Play Hostel in Palermo Soho which has music-themed dorms and private rooms.
 It’s located just 6 blocks from Plaza Serrano and you get your money’s worth with a buffet breakfast each morning.

 You get your money’s worth at Circus Hostel owing to the chic sun deck with pool and gardens.
 The whitewashed walls create an airy, clean ambiance and the prime location in San Telmo will delight.
-Plaza Dorrego is just three blocks away for the famous San Telmo Sunday market.
+Plaza Dorrego is just three blocks away from the famous San Telmo Sunday market.

 Buenos Aires mid-range hotels